junxit/us-congress-code/title-16/chapter-1/sec-79.md

 ### Repeals

 Section repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272, insofar as applicable to units of the National Park System.
+See section 100902(a) of Title 54, National Park Service and Related Programs.
+Section repealed by Pub.
 L. 94–579, title VII, § 706(a), Oct.
 21, 1976, 90 Stat.
 2793, effective on and after Oct.
 21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.

 ### References in Text